 If counsel decides that re-direct examination is opportune, the following needs to be taken into consideration:

 - Again, re-direct examination takes place at a point in time when the witness is already tired and may not be at their sharpest.
 Long re-direct examination is therefore risky.
 Moreover, a long re-direct examination often suggests that cross-examination was effective.
-For these reasons, it is in most cases better to limit re-direct examination to a few questions.
+For these reasons, in most cases, it is better to limit re-direct examination to a few questions.

 - Re-direct examination must be within the scope of cross-examination.
 To clarify for the listeners (and the transcript) that the question concerns a point addressed during cross-examination, it may be helpful to refer to the specific question or document shown during cross-examination.
 Incidentally, this also helps the witness understand what counsel is aiming at.